Ruibin-Liu/GPU-CpHMD-Docker/README.md

 sudo ./docker_installation.sh
 ```

 ## Step 2.
-Create an Amazon Web Services (AWS) account and install `awscli`
+Create an AWS account and install `awscli`

 You need to have an [AWS account](https://aws.amazon.com/) since the Docker images are stored in AWS ECR, but you won't be charged if you only use our images.
-You will be provided AWS access keys from us after you contact us.
+You will be provided AWS access keys after you contact us.

 - Install `awscli`